ColourDread/MyStuff/README.md

 5. [Credits](#credits)
 6. [License](#license)

-#General Configuration
+# General Configuration
 To use the database already prepared go to (add link) and download the zip.
 1. Download the zip and check the name
 2. Check that the folder name macthes the one on the Colab.

 # Models:
-· VGG15
+- VGG15
-· ResNET18
+- ResNET18
-· ResNet50
+- ResNet50
-· DeepLabV3
+- DeepLabV3

 # Experiments
 ## First Experiment